-Perioral dermatitis, is something I’ve been struggling for about 2+ years.
+Perioral dermatitis, is something I’ve been struggling for about over two years.
 It started as a dime-sized reddish raised oval patch on my chin that looked almost, but not quite like acne.
 It waxed and waned over time but never completely disappeared.
 It’s taken a toll on my self esteem since I was used to having clear skin during my teenage years.
 I haven’t been able to really embrace my early 20’s since I was constantly breaking out around my mouth.I didn’t want to fix this with antibiotics as this would only make it worse in a few years time.
 So it was essential for me to fix this problem at the root.

 The only way I could make sense of this was to correlate the location of my acne by using a face map.An acne face map suggests the location of your acne could present clues about what’s causing it.
 Traditional Chinese medicine, for example, maintains that a weakness or toxicity in a certain organ or gland in the body can result in acne showing up in certain areas of the skin.